srdone/presentation-security/Overview.md

 sequence of events in the application

 ###Client side safeguards
-Some extensions exist, but can cause incompatibilities
+Some browser extensions exist, but can cause incompatibilities

 ###Other techniques
 - Verifying that request headers contain correct Referer or Origin headers, but with the correct combination of extensions these can be spoofed.